POPWorldMedia/POPForums/docs/starthere.md

 * Node.js (comes with npm)
 * SQL Server Developer, or SQL Server running in a Docker container
 * A mail sending service that supports SMTP
-* Optionally, Docker if you intend to run Azurite, Redis, ElasticSearch, etc.
+* Optionally, Docker if you intend to run Azurite, Redis, ElasticSearch, etc. (instructions below)

 ## Build vs. reference